 The Public Authority shall provide the Union on a monthly basis a list of each Independent Provider in the unit represented by the Union.
-This list will include name, home address, date of hire, telephone number, date of termination and hours worked in a designated payroll period.
-The list shall be provided on floppy disks in an agreed upon format.
+This list will include name, home address, date of hire, telephone number, date of birth, date of termination and hours worked in a designated payroll period.
+The list shall be provided electronically or on floppy disks in an agreed upon format.
+The Union shall have the right to mail materials to the home address of Independent Providers.
 For Independent Providers whose telephone number is also that of a Consumer, the Union agrees that calls will not be made to the Provider when the Consumer is receiving care and also agrees to terminate calls if the Consumer objects to calls to the home phone number.